SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 You use the initializer expression in a function call expression to initialize a new instance of a type.
-Unlike other functions, an initializer can't be used as a value.
+Unlike functions, an initializer can't be used as a value.
 For example:

 .. testcode::